|

 These environments can also be used to allow you to monitor and configure the NetModem Server from a remote computer.

-Start > Program Files > Accessories >
+Start > All Programs > Accessories > Communications

-Communications > Remote Desktop Connection
+> Remote Desktop Connection

-PC and click on Connect.
+and click on Connect.

 RDC has an option to allow the local serial ports of the computer that

-Server (or Remote Desktop) computer.
-This can be enabled by clicking
+Desktop session.
+This can be enabled by clicking on the Local Resources

-on the Local Resources tab, and under the Local Devices
+tab, and under the Local Devices section enable the checkbox

-section enable the checkbox for Serial ports.
+for Serial ports.

 We do not recommend doing this under normal conditions, as these